getify/You-Dont-Know-JS/async & performance/ch1.md

 console.log( "Meaning of life:", answer );
 ```

 The *now* chunk runs right away, as soon as you execute your program.
-But `setTimeout(..)` also sets up an event (a timeout) to happen *later*, so the contents of the `later()` function will be executed at a later time (1000 milliseconds from now).
+But `setTimeout(..)` also sets up an event (a timeout) to happen *later*, so the contents of the `later()` function will be executed at a later time (1,000 milliseconds from now).

-Any time you wrap a portion of code into a `function` and specify that it should be executed in response to some event (timer, mouse click, Ajax response, etc), you are creating a *later* chunk of your code, and thus introducing asynchrony to your program.
+Any time you wrap a portion of code into a `function` and specify that it should be executed in response to some event (timer, mouse click, Ajax response, etc.), you are creating a *later* chunk of your code, and thus introducing asynchrony to your program.

 ### Async Console

-There is no specification or set of requirements around how the `console.*` methods work -- they are not officially part of JavaScript, but are instead added to JS by the *hosting environment* (see the *"Types & Grammar"* title of this book series).
+There is no specification or set of requirements around how the `console.*` methods work -- they are not officially part of JavaScript, but are instead added to JS by the *hosting environment* (see the *Types & Grammar* title of this book series).

 So, different browsers and JS environments do as they please, which can sometimes lead to confusing behavior.